browserengineering/book/book/embeds.md

 ```

 [^style-real-browsers]: In real browsers this doesn't work, because the output
-of style for a frame can depend on *layout* of the parent frame.
-This
+of style for a frame depends on *layout* of the parent frame.
+That happens when
-can happen due to [media queries][media-queries-15] that depend on its size.
+the child frame has [media queries][media-queries-15] that depend on the
-But we don't have this problem because our toy browser doesn't support media
+iframe's size.
+But we don't have this problem because our toy browser doesn't
-queries.
+support media queries.

 [media-queries-15]: https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries